pdf-association/pdf-cos-syntax/README.md

     - disable Transparency, Discard Objects and Discard User Data tabs
     - Clean Up: make sure "Object compression options" = "Remove compression"

-Note that the Adobe Acrobat method will not be as "pure text" as the QPDF method as content streams, etc. have their compression filters retained whereas QPDF will convert all streams to uncompressed raw data.
+Note that this Adobe Acrobat method will not be as "pure text" as the QPDF method as content streams, etc. have their compression filters retained whereas QPDF will convert all streams to uncompressed raw data.

 ## Locating PDFs with specific features